vispo/ZIndexMgr/README.md

 	of ZIndexMgr to manage those windows/containers.
 The windows/containers managed by a given instance of ZIndexMgr need to be part of the same "stacking context" (see above URLs).

+	The CSS z-index property does not apply to elements whose CSS position property is the default 'static' value.
+Such elements are called 'non-positioned element', whereas an element that has a position property value of anything else is a 'positioned element'.
+All the elements you want to manage with ZIndexMgr have to be 'positioned elements'; their CSS position property value must be either 'absolute' or 'relative' or 'fixed' or 'sticky'.

 	To create a ZIndexMgr:

 	var z = new ZIndexMgr(element1, element2, ... elementn);